chromoxdor/easyfetch/README.md

 **3. Slider**

  - Slider: there are two types of slider.
-The “normal” slider and the “time set slider”
+The “normal” slider and the “time" slider
  - Every slider calls an event when finished sliding. (e.g. “sliderevent”)
  - to create a slider name a dummy device either "vSlider", "nvSlider" or "tSlider"